crystal-lang/rfcs/text/0015-time-monotonic.md

 confusion and accidental misuse.

 The expected outcome is a clearer and safer API where:
-- `Time::Monotonic` represents a single point on the monotonic timeline.
+- `Time::Instant` represents a single point on the monotonic timeline.
 - `Time::Span` continues to represent a duration.
 - Subtracting two `Monotonic` instants yields a `Span`.
 - Adding/subtracting a `Span` to/from an `Monotonic` yields a new `Monotonic`.